Updated April 2023

 While different regions will have different customs and codes of conduct, there are a pretty definitive set of guidelines for how to behave in the backcountry which have evolved both for the safety of everyone out there and the protection of the environment itself.
 Popular hiking and biking trails in the Coast Mountains will see thousands of people each summer so what might seem like an inconsequential action can quickly become a problem when scaled up.

 If you pack something into the backcountry, you should also pack it out.
 Many believe it’s ok to leave food scraps because, “It’s organic and totally compostable, man.”
 Wrong.
 Besides the fact that food attracts bears, many things will not decompose as expected, especially in the alpine.
-Orange peels left at high elevation will still be there next spring.
-Leave no trace means footprints are ok but if there is a trail stick to it to avoid damaging fragile ecosystems.
+Orange peels left at high elevations will still be there next spring.

 Leave it Better than you Found It